 - A. All proposals (excluding Householder applications) will be required to make on-site provision for general waste, the separation of recyclable materials and the collection of organic material for composting.
 On-site provision must: - a.
 Ensure there is adequate space for temporary storage of waste generated by that site allowing for the separate storage of recyclable materials pending collection; - b.
-Ensure safe access for collectors and, where relevant, collection vehicles; and - c.
+Utilise bins that are compliant with the council's specifications for weight, durability and size, and compliant with British Standards Institution (BSI); - c.
+Ensure safe access for collectors and, where relevant, collection vehicles; and - d.
 Be located and screened to mitigate amenity impacts (odour, vermin, noise) to occupiers and adverse visual impact. - B. All proposals for major development should promote circular economy outcomes and aim to be net zero-waste.
 Applications should include a circular economy statement in accordance with London Plan policy SI 7. - C. Residential development proposals for new dwellings and conversions should adhere to the guidance in the council's waste management standards, and ensure that: